 Coronavirus disease 2019 (COVID-19) can cause a wide range of signs and symptoms.
-The most common are fever, dry cough and tiredness.
-Other symptoms include shortness of breath or difficulty breathing, muscle aches, chills, sore throat, runny nose, headache, or chest pain.
-But COVID-19 can also cause symptoms you might not expect, including:
+The most common are fever, cough and tiredness.

-- Gastrointestinal symptoms.
+- Digestive symptoms.
 COVID-19 might cause nausea, vomiting or diarrhea — either alone or with other COVID-19 symptoms.
-Gastrointestinal symptoms sometimes develop before a fever and respiratory symptoms.
+Digestive symptoms sometimes develop before a fever and respiratory symptoms.

 - Loss of smell or taste.
-A new loss of smell or taste — without nasal congestion — is a common early symptom of COVID-19.
+A new loss of smell or taste — without a stuffy nose — is a common early symptom of COVID-19.
 Research suggests that most changes in smell and taste often resolve in 30 days.
-In some people, however, moderate to severe changes in smell and taste can persist for 60 days or more.
+In some people, however, moderate to severe changes in smell and taste can last 60 days or more.

 Skin changes.
-The most common skin changes linked with mild to severe COVID-19 include a flat, red rash covered with small bumps, discolored areas on the fingers and toes (COVID toes) and hives.
+The most common skin changes linked with mild to severe COVID-19 include a flat rash covered with small bumps, discolored areas on the fingers and toes (COVID toes), and hives.

 - Confusion.
 Severe confusion (delirium) might be the main or only symptom of COVID-19 in older people.
-This COVID-19 symptom is linked with a high risk for poor outcomes, including death.
+This COVID-19 symptom is linked with a high risk of poor outcomes, including death.

 - Eye problems.
-Pink eye (conjunctivitis) can be a symptom of COVID-19.
+Pink eye (conjunctivitis) can be a COVID-19 symptom.
 Research suggests that the most common eye problems linked to COVID-19 are light sensitivity, sore eyes and itchy eyes.

-Signs and symptoms of COVID-19 may appear two to 14 days after exposure to the virus and can range from mild to severe.
-If you think you might be experiencing symptoms of COVID-19, call your doctor.
+Signs and symptoms of COVID-19 may appear 2 to 14 days after exposure.
+They can range from mild to severe.
+If you think you might be experiencing symptoms of COVID-19, call your health care provider.